Marriage and Quarantine

 By the third and fourth week of isolation, we began to tire.
 Every new government directive shifted the finish line, and the end now seemed nowhere in sight.
 We had to cut down on more caregivers which, in turn, put a greater burden on Ken.

 One afternoon, he confessed, “Joni, I don’t think I can take this anymore.
 Helping with your toileting routines?
 Getting up to turn you at night?
 I feel so tired, so weary.”
 Now, there have been times in years past when I would have snapped back, “You think you are tired and weary?
 How about me?!”
-But when I remembered that new discipline we started, I thought about keeping short list.
+But when I remembered that new discipline we started, I thought about keeping a short list.
 My response was “Oh, hon, I don’t blame you one bit.
 If I were you doing all this caregiving, I’d feel the same way.
 So, I’m going to do all I can to make things as easy as possible.”

 Yes, most others are coming up and out of quarantine.
 But because of my disability, Ken and I are going to be “stuck together” in this house for who knows how long.